saltzm/cppgen/README.md

 # cppgen
 A tool for generating C++ .h, .cpp, and test file from a short class description.

+You can define as many classes as you want in the definition file and files for each of them will be generated when you run the tool.

 This was hacked together quickly and will likely be refined overtime.
 Code is generated using the [ribosome tool](http://sustrik.github.io/ribosome/index.html).
 The source for this tool, ribosome.js, is included here for convenience.